zygolife/Genomics_Workshop_2019/docs/UNIX_Basics/Beginings.md

 # The command line interface (CLI)

-The command line provides an interface to run tools, inteact with file system
+The command line provides an interface to interact with file system, and to execute commands starting applications.
+You can monitor processes running on a computer system with tools like `top` and ``

 ## Directories and files